Try a synonym, or sign up to suggest a template from the app.

 Description

-The Krebs cycle, also known as the citric acid cycle, is a key part of cellular respiration.
-It takes place in the mitochondria, where acetyl-CoA is broken down to produce energy.
-The cycle generates ATP, NADH, and FADH2, which are used to power cellular processes.
-It's essential for converting nutrients into usable energy.
+The Krebs cycle or citric acid cycle, also known as the TCA cycle, is a vital part of cellular respiration.
+It occurs in the mitochondria, where acetyl-CoA is broken down to produce energy.
+The cycle generates ATP, NADH, and FADH2, which power cellular processes.
+It’s essential for converting nutrients into usable energy.

 Create professional scientific illustrations quickly and easily, even without any design expertise